11

 God’s Lawsuit against Israel: Breach of Covenant

-the house of Israel has surrounded me25 with deceit.
+the house of Israel has surrounded me with deceit.

 he remains faithful to the Holy One.